ejpsoil/soildata-assimilation-guidance/docs/tools/geoserver.md

 ## GeoServer as a View service

 GeoServer also provides options to publish view services (WMS or WMTS).
-Read more about this topic in the cookbook [GeoCat Bridge and GeoServer](bridge-geoserver-geonetwork.md).
+Read more about this topic in the recipe [GeoCat Bridge and GeoServer](bridge-geoserver-geonetwork.md).

 ## Read more